-A diagnosis of melanoma skin cancer is not so bad.
+A diagnosis of melanoma skin cancer largely depends on your stage of diagnosis.
 It is when a simple diagnosis of melanoma becomes diagnosis of metastatic melanoma (MM) that the patient needs help.
 A diagnosis of cancer that has metastasized or spread requires a more elaborate therapy plan.

 As you can see from the illustration to the left, skin cancer is complicated.
 Skin cancer that has spread beyond the original site lowers the patient’s five year survival average substantially.

 As complicated as MM can be, the article linked and excerpted below clearly states that when MM patients surgically debulk their cancer, they live longer.
 The study does not say that surgery cures MM patients.

 It says that surgery helps MM patients live longer.